-Quantum mechanics has reshaped how we see the world around us.
-More recently, quantum engineering has been hailed as a science with the potential to fundamentally redefine the technological landscape and our society.
+Quantum mechanics has reshaped how we see the world around us, being hailed as a science with the potential to fundamentally redefine the technological landscape and our society.
 Information encoded in quantum bits is known to be completely secure from hacking; computers running on quantum algorithms can solve problems that no classical computer could ever solve; and quantum systems enable the world’s most precise measurements.

 In addition to seeing the world through a quantum lens, students will also attend sessions to prepare for future careers in STEM and meet with UChicago admissions counselors to learn about highly selective college admissions.
 This program is not for credit and participation in all sessions is required to receive the program certificate.